Finish Node.js scraper

 }

-After you run this script, you should see data of all the 32 products printed in your terminal.
-Don't forget about the const element = $(product);
+After you run this script, you will see data of all the 24 products printed in your terminal.
+The output will be messy, but that's ok.
+Next, we will clean it.

-Now, we just need to repeat the process from the DevTools modules and add individual data point collection to the loop.
-From those lessons, we know that each of our product container <a>
+To clean the output, we need to repeat the process from the DevTools lessons and add individual data point extraction to the loop.
+From those lessons, we know that each of our product cards includes an <a class="product-item__title ..."> element which holds the product's title, and a <span class="price ..."> element which includes the product's price.

 // This code will only work in the browser, and NOT in Node.js